 “And I believe it could easily help make at least five times your money over the next few years.”

 That’s not much, right?
-Thankfully, in the email introducing the ad Navellier dropped a couple other hints:
+Thankfully, in the email originally introducing the ad last May, Navellier dropped a couple other hints that we caught:

 “The whole industry is shifting to 5G, and soon Apple will be along for the ride — but I don’t view AAPL as the right way to play 5G now.
 Apple has a history of making more money from services (like AppleCare and Apple Music) than from the devices themselves.
 And, anyway, it won’t deliver 5G phones until September 2020.